For questions or technical problems on our products, we advise you to visit our client area. You will find many FAQs and technical notes.

 Q: I have SEE electrical advanced IEC version.
 Are these file compatible with the Standard version IEEE licence?

 A: The level is not important but if another user only has IEEE module and you create your drawings in IEC they won’t see those drawings.
 It is possible to add an IEEE module to SEE Electrical IEC (and vice versa).
 This additional module will include dedicated IEEE symbols.
 Please contact your local sales team to enable this.

 Q: Does SEE Electrical offer IEEE symbols?

-A: Yes it comes with symbols, you should be able to download a demo to test it out if you like.
+A: Yes it comes with American IEEE symbol databases, you should be able to download a demo to test it out if you like.
 When you download, please make sure you select the IEEE version.